 Another title just making the list of the best board games of 2014 is a tycoon one of sorts.
 In Panamax each player manages a shipping company established in the Colón Free Trade Zone.
 Companies accept contracts from both US coasts, China and Europe and deliver cargo in order to make money, attract investment and pay dividends.
 At the same time the players accumulate their own stock investments and try to make as much money as possible in an effort to have the largest personal fortune and win the game.
 For 2 – 4 players, games last about 100 minutes.

-FOR MORE: Buy Panamax
+FOR MORE: Buy Panamax on Amazon

 #18 | Patchwork

 It took a lot for a two-player game to make the list of the best board games of 2014, but they did it.
 In Patchwork, two players compete to build the most aesthetic (and high-scoring) patchwork quilt on a personal 9×9 game board.
 On a turn, a player either purchases one of the three patches standing clockwise of the spool or passes.
 To purchase a patch, you pay the cost in buttons shown on the patch, move the spool to that patch’s location in the circle, add the patch to your game board, then advance your time token on the time track a number of spaces equal to the time shown.
 Games last 15 – 30 minutes.